DevOpsBootcamp/Bootcamp-Exercises/final-review/continuous-integration.rst

 **Create the Repository:**

-Begin by going to GitHub, creating a repository, and naming it 'dobc-travis-test'.
+Go to GitHub, creating a repository, and naming it 'dobc-travis-test'.
 Feel free to include a README and a LICENSE, but they aren't strictly necessary for our purposes.

 Once you have the repo follow these steps to turn on Travis CI integration: 1.
 Click on `Settings` on the bottom right above the git clone link